sadit/sadit.github.io/cv.md

 - [2008-2012] D.Sc. in Electrical Engineering with option in Computing Systems.
 School of Electrical Engineering at the _Universidad Michoacana de San Nicolás de Hidalgo_, Michoacán, MX.
   - _Thesis title_: Practical Proximity Searching in Large Metric Databases.
   - _Supervisor_: Dr. Edgar Chávez.
   - _Description_: The work presents algorithms and data structures to solve the similarity search problem efficiently under the metric space model.
-The keywords practical and efficient are regarding the competitive tradeoffs achieved regarding memory, speed, and result quality.h
+The keywords practical and efficient are regarding the competitive tradeoffs achieved regarding memory, speed, and result quality.

 - [2003-2006] M.Sc. in Electrical Engineering with option in Computing Systems.
 School of Electrical Engineering at the _Universidad Michoacana de San Nicolás de Hidalgo_, Michoacán, MX. _Master Thesis_.
   - _Thesis title_: Distributed Information Retrieval (in Spanish).